-($200 for 1st hour & $150 per hour after) Virtuoso Flamenco/Classical guitarist has played over a 1,000 private events in his professional career.
+($200 per hour) Virtuoso Flamenco/Classical guitarist has played over a 1,000 private events in his professional career.
 A rigorous musician and careful researcher, Berto was born into a family of artists, which includes famed lead singer Brandon Boyd of the multi-platinum band Incubus, he is one of the rare and few Americans who has dedicated his musical dreams to mastering the art of the Spanish guitar and composing original Flamenco music.
-Although these days he is focused mainly on intimate house concerts, festivals w his group Flamenco Pacifico, performing with chamber ensembles and a soloist w/ orchestras, he still enjoys the occasional private event.
+His repertoire for private events is a mix of upbeat original Flamenco, Spanish Classical, and Brazilian Jazz (Bossa Novas and Sambas).

 Hi hired Berto and his music partner Grant to play Flamenco and classical music for my dad’s 80th birthday.
 It was a small in-house concert for just our family and it was a wonderful evening.
 My family loves music, and we come from a long line of professional musicians and music lovers so it was important that who I hired be exceptional for this important celebration.
 Berto and Grant were absolute pros.
 Their music was wonderful and they were also wonderful as people explaining some of the Flamenco traditions, engaging my seven year old a bit and chatting with us in between music sets.
 We hired them for two hours (which went by quickly).
 I absolutely recommend them for in-house concerts.
 It will be an evening my family always remembers.